SlimHintz/King-County-Housing/README.md

 I created a black box model.
 The conclusions are not easy to explain.
 In particular, the colinearity between the features and feature interactions means that the traditional interpretation of:
 "How much does price change in response to a change in feature x when all other features don't change?" is impossible to answer when we are interacting variables.

 However, our goal was to predict the house price, not build an inferential model.
-With 420 variables we had an RMSE of 129K.
+With 420 variables we had an RMSE in both the lasso and the linear regression modeels of 129K.
 This gives an error of 0.24% (RMSE/mean).